LongBu/AWS-SAP-C02-Study-Guide/README.md

 # AWS SAP-CO2 Study Guide
 The following guide is my attempt at helping myself and possibly others to pass the AWS Certified Solutions Architect Professional Exam.
 I'd recommend taking Stephane Maarek's course [Ultimate AWS Certified Solutions Architect Professional 2023](https://www.udemy.com/course/aws-solutions-architect-professional/) and the a few practice exams from [AWS Certified Solutions Architect Professional Practice Exam](https://www.udemy.com/course/aws-certified-solutions-architect-professional-aws-practice-exams/) before taking the exam.

 Note: The author makes no promises or guarantees on this guide as this is as stated, a guide used by myself, nothing more.
-This is a work in progress.
+This is a work in progress and I haven't passed the test, yet.

 ## Table of Contents
 1. <a href="#introduction">Introduction</a>